-The following unaudited pro forma condensed combined balance sheet as of December 31, 2020 presents our unaudited pro forma balance sheet after giving effect to the Transactions, including this offering, and the other events summarized below, as if they had occurred as of December 31, 2020.
-The following unaudited pro forma condensed combined statement of operations for the year ended December 31, 2020 gives effect to the Transactions, including this offering, and the other events summarized below, as if they had occurred on January 1, 2020.
+The following unaudited pro forma condensed combined balance sheet as of June 30, 2021 presents our unaudited pro forma balance sheet after giving effect to the Transactions, including this offering, and the other events summarized below, as if they had occurred as of June 30, 2021.
+The following unaudited pro forma condensed combined statements of operations for the six months ended June 30, 2021 and the year ended December 31, 2020 give effect to the Transactions, including this offering, and the other events summarized below, as if they had occurred on January 1, 2020.

 We have derived the unaudited pro forma condensed combined balance sheet and unaudited pro forma condensed combined statement of operations from the audited financial statements of Brilliant Earth, LLC to reflect the accounting for the Transactions in accordance with U.S. GAAP.
 The unaudited pro forma condensed combined financial information reflects adjustments that are described in the accompanying notes and are based on available information and certain assumptions we believe are reasonable, but are subject to change.
-Brilliant Earth Group, Inc. was formed on June 2, 2021 and on June 3, 2021 had a capitalization of one penny and will have no results of operations until the completion of this offering; therefore, its financial position as of December 31, 2020 and its historical results of operations for the year then ended are not shown in separate columns in the unaudited pro forma condensed combined balance sheet or statement of operations.
+Brilliant Earth Group, Inc. was formed on June 2, 2021 and on June 3, 2021 had a capitalization of one penny and will have no results of operations until the completion of this offering; therefore, its financial position as of June 30, 2021 and its historical results of operations for the year then ended are not shown in separate columns in the unaudited pro forma condensed combined balance sheet or statement of operations.